np1919/Portfolio/index.md

 I'm excited to learn more about window-related time-series modelling, but when I started defining how to make my own windows, I knew I had gone too far.
 There are platforms and packages which people far smarter than me have set up to perform precisely those tasks -- I just need to learn how to use them effectively.

+Update Feb 28 -- I've implemented a SalesTable object in my capstone which returns sales-over-timeseries for sales columns or section sales columns with appropriate aggregate information (rankings,labels, other features) attached by a common id key!
+I hope to use this (thin wrapper :)) class to improve the workflows of my data-related projects!

 ## ALGORITHMS using dynamic programming

 - function wrapper